-Make sure you’re storing in a cool and dry area.
+Make sure you’re storing it in a cool and dry area.
 The buttercream should be placed in an airtight container.
 The last thing you want is for your buttercream to dry up and get a flaky, difficult to spread texture.

 How Long Does Buttercream Last in the Fridge?

 If you’re not going to use your buttercream within the three-day period, you will need to stick it in the fridge.
-Again, keeping it an airtight container is key to success.
+Again, keeping it in an airtight container is key to success.
 When properly stored, buttercream can last up to two weeks in the fridge.